dgendill/purescript-json-minify/README.md

 bower install purescript-json-minify
 ```

 If you need to install a specific version just add #version, e.g. `bower install purescript-json-minify#2.0.0`.
-See [Compatibility](#cmpatibility) for versioning information.
+See [Compatibility](#compatibility) for versioning information.

-## Module JSON.Minify Documentation
+## Documentation

 #### minify